jriebe7/Challenge2/README.md

 # Challenge2

-In the challenge2 folder I have uploaded my .xlsm and my readme file with my code for this project
+In the Challenge 2 folder I have uploaded my .xlsm, my readme file with my code, and screenshots of my results for this project